jpmorgan98/jpmorgan98.github.io/_pages/about.md

 ---
-class: wide
+classes: wide
 permalink: /about/
 title: "About"
-excerpt: "She's kinda cool"
+excerpt: "She's fine?
+Like I guess"
 layouts_gallery:
 ---